Joey Meneses Player Props: Nationals vs. Diamondbacks

-Joey Meneses and his .435 on-base percentage over his past 10 games (88 points higher than his season-long percentage), will be in action for the Washington Nationals versus the Arizona Diamondbacks and Tommy Henry on June 6 at 7:05 PM ET.
+Joey Meneses and his .422 on-base percentage over his past 10 games (77 points higher than his season-long percentage), will be in action for the Washington Nationals against the Arizona Diamondbacks and Zach Davies on June 7 at 7:05 PM ET.

 Joey Meneses Game Info & Props vs. the Diamondbacks